-The fact that Audible is now also integrated into the Kindle app also means full access to the audiobooks that are offered there.
+The fact that Audible is now in the Kindle App is integrated also means full access to the audio books that are offered there.
 These are included in the monthly flat rate subscription.
-The Whispersync feature, which now also works between audiobooks and e-books, is very interesting: If I download a book as an e-book and an audiobook, I can, for example, start reading the e-book.
-When I have tired eyes, I put on the headphones and Wispersync enables the audio book to start exactly where I left off.
-This is a feature that has never been seen before.
+Also very interesting is the Whispersync feature, which now also works between audio book and e-book: If I download a book as an e-book and audio book, I can start reading the e-book, for example.
+Then, when my eyes get tired, I put on the headphones and, thanks to Wispersync, the audio book starts right where I left off reading.
+This is a feature that has not existed before.

 It is now interesting what the Tolino department conjures up out of the hat, because when the Amazon Kindle Unlimited offer is available in Germany for the first time, it will not only be tight for the German eBook stores but also for the companies that use the brand Tolino have come together to stand up to Amazon.

 Jens has been running the blog since 2012.
 He appears as Sir Apfelot for his readers and helps them with problems of a technical nature.
 In his free time he drives electric unicycles, takes photos (preferably with his iPhone, of course), climbs around in the Hessian mountains or hikes with the family.
 His articles deal with Apple products, news from the world of drones or solutions for current bugs.